 With this growth showing no signs of slowing, it is crucial that you are able to cut through the ever-increasing noise to reach your target audiences.
 But how do you know if you’re doing this right?

-A simple Google search on the subject will bring up hundreds of blog posts from self-proclaimed social media ‘experts’, who have given themselves titles such as ‘social media guru’, ‘wizard’ and ‘jedi’, all offering tips that they guarantee will transform your business’s social media.
-Whilst their advice is often well-intentioned, some of it can do more harm than good.
+A simple Google search on the subject of, “How to reach my target audience on social media”, will bring up hundreds of blog posts, offering tips that they guarantee will transform your business’s social media.

-Link your social media accounts
+1. Link your social media accounts

 This is because each social media channel is different from the other – they all have their own ways of communicating with followers, their own etiquettes and their own rules.
-For example, the messaging from a Facebook post that has been shared on Twitter is likely to have its messaging cut off due to the latter’s 140 character limit.
+For example, the messaging from a Facebook post that has been shared on Twitter is likely to have its messaging cut off due to the latter’s 280 character limit.

 Instead, the best approach is to take the time to craft tailored content for each of your social media channels as your audience is far more likely to pay attention and engage with these posts.

 Which brings me to the next piece of bad social media advice…

 2. You need to be on every single social network

 If you do not have the time or resources, then trying to maintain a posting schedule across all social media platforms isn’t right for your business.